 - There is no swim instruction during the ninth week, but free swim is offered twice daily.

-- Bus transportation is also limited this week, with regional bus stops available in Brookline, Cambridge, Canton, Lexington, Natick, and Newton.
+- Bus transportation is also limited this week, with centralized bus stops available in Brookline, Cambridge, Canton, Lexington, Natick, and Newton.

 Join a diverse community of campers and make new friends!
 Our youngest campers are grouped together in mixed-gender bunks, while most bunks for older campers offer a choice between mixed-gender and separate-gender bunks.